Who Discovered THC & CBD?

 Two pretty dope dudes.

-These gentlemen pictured below may not have invented cannabis, but their work let to the discovery of THC & CBD: the active components in the cannabis plant.
-The discovery of these chemicals allows for modern day scientists to complete extensive potency testing, which is both required by law and helpful for the end consumer.
+These gentlemen pictured below may not have invented cannabis, but their work led to the discovery of THC & CBD: the active components in the cannabis plant.
+The discovery of these chemicals allows modern-day scientists to complete extensive potency testing, which is both required by law and helpful for the end consumer — a breakthrough that forever changed how we understand who discovered cannabis.

 A brief history: The discovery of THC and CBD

-Raphael Mechoulam, known as the 'father of marijuana', was the first to isolate THC, the main psychoactive ingredient of the plant in the 1960s.
+So, who is the father of weed?
+Raphael Mechoulam, known as the 'father of marijuana', was the first to isolate THC, the main psychoactive ingredient of the plant, in the 1960s.
 He also managed to synthesize both THC and cannabidiol (CBD) and prove their effectiveness for the treatment of different diseases.

-In the 1960's, together with his colleague Yechiel Gaoni, Mechoulam began to investigate the composition and active ingredients of the 'Cannabis Sativa' plant.
+In the 1960s, together with his colleague Yechiel Gaoni, Mechoulam began to investigate the composition and active ingredients of the 'Cannabis Sativa' plant.
 "Although painkillers had been isolated from controlled substances within the early nineteenth century and cocaine from coca leaves within the middle of it, the chemistry of cannabis wasn't familiar," said Mechoulaim.
+His groundbreaking work finally answered the question of who discovered THC, unlocking decades of research into the plant’s medical potential.

 Marijuana had been in use for many years for therapeutic and recreational functions, but no one had dedicated time and resources to review its chemical properties.
 Mechoulam and Gaoni's investigations shortly bore fruit: they recognized a dozen compounds, but noted that only 2 of them modified the behavior of the primates used in their testing.
-These two were CBD and THC.
+These two were CBD and THC, marking the beginning of when was THC discovered in modern science..

 Present day: Cannabis potency testing methods